simaopseixas/alm-file-converter/README.md

 # ALM File Converter

 A Python GUI tool for microscopy file conversion.
-Designed to convert ICS2, IMS, LIF, ND2, ZVI, TIF, TIFF, OME-TIF, OME-TIFF and OME-NGFF Zarr bioimaging formats to TIF, TIFF, OME-TIF, OME-TIFF and OME-NGFF Zarr.

 ALM File Converter is intended for fluorescence microscopy datasets, and it is capable of converting large multidimensional microscopy image data.

 A standalone executable is available on the latest Release.